An ANZAC dawn

 And in that dark household in the quiet hours before dawn I would be stirred from my bed by my parents; already dressed and ready for the day.
 As I dragged my young form into the land of the living my mother would fumble with the clasp holding her medals, while my father checked that his shoes were highly polished and his ‘Returned from Active Service’ badge was fastened in his lapel.
 His medals remained within his drawers for many years until I was on the verge of manhood when my mother finally had them mounted.
 His medals, like his service to his country, were treasured, but tucked away safely now that the job was done.
 Rather shy, he chose not to march on ANZAC Day, though he and my mother would always try to spot their mates on the television.
 For both my parents, the Dawn Service held the most significance and solemnity.

 So each year we would climb into the car and sit on those cold, vinyl seats as we drove to the Cenotaph in the wee hours.
 The passing street lights were almost hypnotic to my drowsy eyes as we drove down the empty roads and finally parked.
-I would wake briskly as the car door swung open and the rush of April air smacked my cheeks, before straightening up and following my parents passed barricades and attendants offering paper programmes.
+I would wake briskly as the car door swung open and the rush of April air smacked my cheeks, before straightening up and following my parents passed barricades and attendants offering paper programs.
 Groups of servicemen were in huddles, their breath forming small pockets of fog as they exchanged greetings and rubbed their hands together.
 Looking back, these men were younger than I am today and the war was far more recent than I ever credited it being.
 Yet to me they were old veterans in their grey suits and felt hats; men to be respected.

 I would stand quietly with my parents with the silence only broken by the low hum of conversation, or the odd squawk of the bag-pipes as the kilted musician tuned his instrument.
 His legs must be so cold I used to think.
 Then the service would begin and the voices would cut through the silence without the need for microphones or amplification.
 I would listen intently and grasp what basic understanding I could of the importance of this service of remembrance.